Outside panel to review Samsung heir Lee's case: Seoul prosecutors

 “If the committee concludes that prosecutors don’t seem to have enough reasoning or evidence, that could land prosecutors in hot water, because they don’t want to look like they are overcharging Lee if they decide to eventually indict him despite the panel’s suggestions,” the lawyer added.

-A Seoul court on Tuesday denied an arrest warrant request for Lee, who is vice chairman of Samsung Electronics, after prosecutors accused him of accounting fraud and stock manipulation.
+A Seoul court on Tuesday denied an arrest warrant request for Lee, who is vice chairman of Samsung Electronics (005930.KS), after prosecutors accused him of accounting fraud and stock manipulation.

 Prosecutors last week asked the court to issue an arrest warrant for the 51-year-old Lee, as part of a probe into alleged accounting fraud involving a Samsung drugs affiliate and a 2015 merger of two other affiliates.